-If multisite is activated, standard and alternative materials are planned and issued per planning cluster.
-A planning cluster contains one or more sites, for which an available-to-promise check will generate cumulative results.

-- How does LN perform the checks

-LN performs the checks for alternative materials according to the following principles:

-- Each alternative material has a priority. - If LN finds any appropriate use-up material, that material is used first, even if a sufficient quantity of the standard material is available. - If the standard material is out of stock, LN first tries the highest-priority alternative.
-If that material is also unavailable, LN tries the alternative that has the next priority, and so on.

-- Material availability

-LN uses the following methods to determine whether a use-up material or an alternative material is available on the required date:

-- In the Enterprise Planning package

-LN checks the material's quantity available-to-promise.

-- In the Job Shop Control module

-LN checks the material's time-phased economic stock.

-- In the Warehousing package

-LN checks the material's inventory on hand.
+- To search for alternative material the Alternative Materials parameter in the Implemented Software Components (tccom0100s000) session must be selected. - If multisite is activated, standard and alternative materials are planned and issued per planning cluster.
+A planning cluster contains one or more sites, for which an available-to-promise check will generate cumulative results. - How does LN perform the checks LN performs the checks for alternative materials according to the following principles: - Each alternative material has a priority. - If the standard material is out of stock, LN first tries the highest-priority alternative.
+If that material is also unavailable, LN tries the alternative that has the next priority, and so on. - Material availability LN uses the following methods to determine if an alternative material is available on the required date: - In the Enterprise Planning package LN checks the material's quantity available-to-promise. - In the Job Shop Control module LN checks the material's time-phased economic stock. - In the Warehousing package LN checks the material's inventory on hand.